 About Tabor Communications, Inc.

 Tabor Communications Inc. (TCI) is a leading international digital media, advertising, and communications company.
-As publisher of a complete advanced computing portfolio that includes HPCwire, Datanami, EnterpriseAI, Digital Manufacturing Report, and HPCwire Japan, TCI is the market-leader in online journalism covering emerging technologies within the high-tech industry.
+As publisher of a complete advanced computing portfolio that includes HPCwire, Datanami, EnterpriseAI, and HPCwire Japan, TCI is the market-leader in online journalism covering emerging technologies within the high-tech industry.

 The company's flagship publication, HPCwire, is recognized as the global leader covering the high performance computing (HPC) industry news, trends and technologies.
 Datanami sheds light on cutting edge big data IT and its profound impact upon business, industry, government, and research.
 EnterpriseAI serves as a meeting ground for information, analysis and discussion for those who develop and use AI.
-Digital Manufacturing Report delivers news and information about the fast moving world of digital manufacturing, modeling and simulation.
 HPCwire Japan is the first online high performance computing news and information resource published locally in Japan in the Japanese language.

 To learn more, visit: www.taborcommunications.com.